kele23/fe-aem-server/README.md

 ### 5 - Components HOT Reload

-Webpack AEM Server was built using HRM ( https://webpack.js.org/concepts/hot-module-replacement/ ) to improve and speed up FE development.
+FE AEM Server was built using HRM ( https://webpack.js.org/concepts/hot-module-replacement/ and standard vite HRM ) to improve and speed up FE development.
 In addition to that system, a very similar sistem can also be enabled for the HTML components present on the page.

 By setting the `hotComponents` flag to `true`, a script will be embedded in the page which, when a resource is modified, reloads only the single component.
 This is all done by "dirtying" a little the final generated HTML code by adding meta tags to keep track of where a component ends and/or begins.